o19s/opensearch-ubi/documentation/schemas.md

 # TODO: `key_field` rename?
 The `object` structure has two ways to refer to the object:
 - `event_attributes.object.object_id` is the unique id that OpenSearch can use internally to index the object.
-- `event_attributes.object.catalog_id` is the id that a user could look up the object in a *catelog*
+- `event_attributes.object.catalog_id` is the id that a user could look up the object in a *catalog*

  Therefore, the `query_id` signals the beginning of a user's *Search Journey*, `action_name` tells us how the user is interacting with the query results within the application,